 If you store stamps improperly, they can end up being exposed to different liquids or chemicals.
 These liquids can sometimes cause chemical reactions that can actually make a stamp completely change colour.
 These are called “changelings.”
 So, if you find a stamp in your collection, which according to its denomination, image, size and perforation measure should be a specific colour according to your catalogue, but isn’t, you may have a changeling on your hands.

 There is also the fact that we all see colour differently from one another.
 My husband and I never agree on the colour of the paint.
 What I see as dull green, he sees as “browny.”
 Different people seeing colours differently can make it even harder to identify your stamp colour correctly.

 THERE ARE WAY TOO MANY STAMP COLOURS TO IDENTIFY!

 Yes!
 I say it again and with great confidence!
 There are just too many colours out there!
 Light, dark, different shades and variances and nuances … it just goes on and on.
 Then there’s the problem of the names of stamp colours.
 Some of these descriptions can make it difficult for stamp collectors to identify the proper colour.
 Here are some examples:

 Some colour names are just downright confusing.
 For example, take that well-known USA stamp colour “lake.”
 You would think it was a kind of blue, right?
 WRONG!
 It’s actually a purple-red.
 Can anyone other than an experienced painter or artist know the difference?
 Well, you can, but it takes a lot of practice and research.

 In conclusion, stamp collectors can understandably find identifying stamp colours to be a tricky game.
-The next blog article for Arpin Philately will answer the question: How can I identify stamp colours?
+This next article will answer the question: How can I identify stamp colours?